Ulez is two-for-one offer for London, Sadiq Khan says

 "It won't and he knows it because his own report spells it out.
 So why is he claiming otherwise at this conference?"

-By targeting polluting diesel vehicles, the Ulez is designed primarily to reduce levels of NO2 (nitrogen dioxide).
+By targeting polluting diesel vehicles, the Ulez is designed primarily to reduce levels of nitrogen dioxide (NO2).

 A City Hall study of the central and inner Ulez claimed "around 293,000 tonnes of CO2 have ben saved - equating to a 4% reduction".